vish95/MachineLearningExperiments/TCIA-Bone-tumor-dataset/readme.md

 This project is an attempt to predict if a tumor is malignant or benign from the given features.
-The mat files attached contain extracted and siplified data to perform logistic regression/binary classification.
+The mat files attached contain extracted and simplified data to perform logistic regression/binary classification.
 The original dataset consists of 3 labels, which were simplified into two, labels indicating tumor whether dangerous or harmless were taken as positve and labels indicating no tumor or were taken as negative samples.
 The data was also shuffled and stored.
 This data is loaded into the matlab script and split into test, train and validation data.